cakephp/docs/en/development/configuration.rst

     The password for the account.
 database
-    The name of the database for this connection to use. prefix (*optional*)
+    The name of the database for this connection to use. port (*optional*)
-    The string that prefixes every table name in the database.
-If your tables don’t have prefixes, set this to an empty string. port (*optional*)
     The TCP port or Unix socket used to connect to the server. encoding